28 April 2023

-	So what web development stacks are the most popular in 2020?
-A good source of this information is the latest Stack Overflow Developer Survey 2020.
+So what web development stacks are the most popular in 2023?
+A good source of this information is the Stack Overflow Developer Survey.

 When it comes to frontend frameworks, React comes out on top (well, technically it is jQuery, but it is more of a library rather than a full framework and it can be used together with any framework), with Angular and Vue not too far behind.

 What about databases?
 According to the survey, MySQL, PostgreSQL, Microsoft SQL Server, SQLite and MongoDB are the most popular.

 Another interesting trend in 2023 are cloud technologies, which are also reshaping the way we think of web development stacks.
 They make a lot of things simpler, but they also constitute a whole new layer to talk about.
 As an AWS Advanced Partner, we use all kinds of AWS tools and services in order to make it easier to monitor, test, developer and deploy web applications.
 Learn more about our partnership with AWS and the technologies we use in cloud development.

 What is a full-stack developer?
 Are they still a thing in 2023?